Compound Interest Calculator

 • t = Time in years

 This formula reveals the exponential nature of compound interest.
 The key insight is that as time increases, the growth accelerates because each compounding period builds on the previous period's total, not just the original principal.
+The exponent (nt) in the formula shows how compounding frequency and time work together to create exponential growth.

 Understanding Compounding Frequency